-She has worked as Assistant Curator and Exhibitions Manager at the San Francisco Art Institute since 2012.
-In addition to managing curatorial operations and programming for the Walter and McBean Galleries, she oversees SFAI’s Visiting Artists and Scholars lecture series and a weekly-rotating student exhibition venue, the Diego Rivera Gallery.
-In this role she has organized over a dozen major exhibitions, several of which have been accompanied by catalogs which she has edited or overseen.
-Highlights include "Mariana Castillo Deball: Feathered Changes, Serpent Disappearances" (2016), SFMOMA On-the-Go exhibition "Doug Hall: The Terrible Uncertainty of the Thing Described" (2015), and "ENERGY THAT IS ALL AROUND: Mission School: Chris Johanson, Margaret Kilgallen, Alicia McCarthy, Barry McGee, Ruby Neri" (2013).
+She worked in the curatorial department at the San Francisco Art Institute since 2012.
+In addition to managing curatorial operations and programming for the Walter and McBean Galleries, she oversaw SFAI’s Visiting Artists and Scholars lecture series and a weekly-rotating student exhibition venue, the Diego Rivera Gallery.
+In this role she organized over a dozen major exhibitions, several of which were accompanied by catalogs which she has edited or overseen.
+Highlights include Martin Machado: Fluid State (2018), Bill Fontana: Landscape Sculpture with Foghorns (2018), Mariana Castillo Deball: Feathered Changes, Serpent Disappearances (2016), SFMOMA On-the-Go exhibition Doug Hall: The Terrible Uncertainty of the Thing Described (2015), and ENERGY THAT IS ALL AROUND: Mission School: Chris Johanson, Margaret Kilgallen, Alicia McCarthy, Barry McGee, Ruby Neri (2013).

 Previously, Katie served as Assistant Curator at the CCA Wattis Institute for Contemporary Arts where she organized the 82-artist group exhibition When Attitudes Became Form Become Attitudes (2012), also contributing to the exhibition catalog.
 The exhibition included several new commissions and travelled to the Museum of Contemporary Art Detroit.